Cost-Saving Magic: Stock Footage for Nonprofit Storytelling

 Environmental Initiative Awards

+Part of the reason we're able to meet the deadline and deliver quality stories is our use of stock footage for B-roll and scene development.
 Each of the 5-7 award recipients lives across Minnesota.
-The travel and filming costs of capturing the necessary scenes and b roll would blow up the budget.
-Stock Footage allows us to work within our client's means (budget and scheduling) and deliver a quality story.
+The travel and filming costs of capturing the necessary scenes and B-roll would blow up the budget.
+Stock footage allows us to work within our client's budget and schedule to deliver quality stories.

-Did you notice more face time of the person talking on camera in the Apartment Recycling Story than in Jamez's story?
-This wasn't a creative choice but a limitation, as mentioned above.
+Did you notice more face time when the person was talking on camera in the Apartment Recycling Story than in Jamez's story?
+As mentioned above, this wasn't a creative choice but a limitation.
+While there are various recycling stock clips, they don't all work together.
+The clips look good but don't feel cohesive when you string them together.

 BairStories